Juanm567/git--test/README.md

-"Test page, this is just to demonstrate a basic understanding of version control software specifically git."
+Test page, this is just to demonstrate a basic understanding of version control software specifically git.